Sebastian-Br/Sebastian-Br/README.md

 I strive to be the best at what I do.
 Anything else leads to boredom and that is painful.

 ### Be humble.
-For if you are not, you may never improve.
+For if you are not, you are blind to improvement.
+There is presently a disdainful concentration of pride circulating in people's vocabularies in all the wrong combinations.
+Many consider themselves infallible and in their superiority, ignore ,,,TBC,,,.
+I envy the cooperation that Latin-Americans are capable of.
+You should (almost) never be proud of yourself.

 </br>

 ### Loving circles since 2012 :airplane: